betamore/fewd/slides/unit1.md

 ???

-HyperText Markup Language (aka HTML -> `idex.html`)
+HyperText Markup Language (aka HTML -> `/index.html`)
 * HTML describes the structure of web pages semantically (giving it meaning)
-* therefore HTML is a markup language vs a programming language
+* Therefore HTML is a markup language vs a programming language

-Cascading Style Sheets (aka CSS -> `main.css`)
+Cascading Style Sheets (aka CSS -> `/main.css`)
-* style sheet language for formatting markup languages
+* Style sheet language for formatting markup languages
-* enables the separation of content and presentation
+* Enables the separation of content and presentation

-JavaScript (aka JS -> `main.js`)
+JavaScript (aka JS -> `/main.js`)
-* high level, interpreted programming language derived from C
+* High level, interpreted programming language derived from C
-* not to be confused with the Java programming language
+* Not to be confused with the Java programming language
-* supported by all modern web browsers without plugins
+* Supported by all modern web browsers without plugins
-* moved out of the browser in recent years
+* Moved out of the browser in recent years
-* now also used for the development of desktop and mobile apps and games
+* Now also used for the development of desktop and mobile apps and games

-## Learn more
+## Learn More

 * [HTML on Wikipedia](https://en.wikipedia.org/wiki/HTML)
 * [CSS on Wikipedia](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)